Whole Lifecycle Nutrition FAQs

 Are you a virtual or in-person nutrition practice?

-Currently, we are virtual only.
-All counseling sessions take place via a HIPAA compliant electronic virtual platform.
+We see patients virtually all over the country, as well as in person in Bridgewater, MA.
+Virtual counseling sessions take place via a HIPAA compliant electronic virtual platform.
 Our clients are loving this!
 No traffic, no parking, no stress.
 Just log in and experience nutrition counseling tailored for you and your family.
 Jammies are always welcome!

 What is your process for taking on new clients?